-STEEL AND ALUMINIUM MONITORING
+STEEL AND ALUMINUM MONITORING

 Commerce administers the Steel Import Monitoring and Analysis (SIMA) program.
 SIMA provides early and reliable statistical information on steel mill imports to the government and the public by combining the data reported on steel import licenses with other publicly available data in the Steel Import Monitor on Commerce's website.
-SIMA posts a variety of tables that alert U.S. steel producers to increases in certain kinds of imports and rapid price changes.
-Steel is the only sector for which the U.S. Government currently collects early import information.
+SIMA posts a variety of tables that alert U.S. steel producers to changing trends in certain kinds of imports and rapid price changes.
+The U.S. Government has collected early steel import information via the licenses for two decades.
+The rules were revised in 2020 to require steel import license applicants to identify the country where the steel used in the manufacture of the imported steel product was melted and poured (the country of melt and pour) along with other changes.